 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Neuroblastoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Neuroblastoma is a solid cancerous tumor that begins in the nerve cells outside the brain of infants and young children.
 It can start in the nerve tissue near the spine in the neck, chest, abdomen, or pelvis, but it most often begins in the adrenal glands.
-The adrenal glands are located on top of both kidneys and make hormones that help control body functions, such as heart rate and blood pressure.
+The adrenal glands are located on top of both kidneys.
+These glandes make hormones that help control body functions, such as heart rate and blood pressure.

 Neuroblasts are immature nerve cells found in unborn babies.
 Normal neuroblasts mature into nerve cells or adrenal medulla cells, which are cells found in the center of the adrenal gland.
 Neuroblastoma forms when neuroblasts don’t mature properly.